rmckay1/TinyTownsV2/README.md

 Move that file into your project app folder and rename to:
 ./app/serviceAccountKey.json

+Also create the file
+./app/.env

+And inside that file should be:
+PORT=3000

 Now in the firebase console, go to build → authentication → get started for sign in methods select google and email/password (keep default options)